Standard English: Late West Saxon

 After the unification of the Anglo-Saxon kingdoms by Alfred the Great and his successors, the West Saxon variety of Old English began to influence writing practices in other parts of England.
 The first variety of English to be called a "standard literary language" was the West Saxon variety of Old English.

-However, Lucia Kornexl defines the classification of Late West Saxon Standard as rather constituting a set of orthographic norms than a standardised dialect, as there was no such thing as standardisation of Old English in the modern sense: Old English did not standardise in terms of reduction of variation, reduction of regional variation, selection of word-stock, standardisation of morphology or syntax, or use of one dialect for all written purposes everywhere.
+However, Lucia Kornexl defines the classification of Late West Saxon Standard as rather constituting a set of orthographic norms than a standardized dialect, as there was no such thing as standardization of Old English in the modern sense: Old English did not standardise in terms of reduction of variation, reduction of regional variation, selection of word-stock, standardization of morphology or syntax, or use of one dialect for all written purposes everywhere.

 The Norman Conquest of 1066 decreased the usage of Old English, but it was still used in parts of the country for at least another century.